Exciting news! MPavilion wins at Melbourne Awards 2018

 Initiated by the Naomi Milgrom Foundation in 2014, in partnership with City of Melbourne, State Government of Victoria through Creative Victoria, and ANZ, MPavilion each year invites an outstanding architect to build a pavilion in the Queen Victoria Gardens.
 The pavilion then becomes a hub for hundreds of free events, after which the MPavilion is gifted to the people of Victoria and relocated to a permanent home to be engaged by the community.

 You can now visit five MPavilions in and around Melbourne.
-MPavilion 2017 by OMA / Rem Koolaas & David Gianotten is located at Monash University’s Monash campus.
+MPavilion 2017 by OMA / Rem Koolhaas & David Gianotten is located at Monash University’s Clayton campus.
 MPavilion 2016, designed by Bijoy Jain of Studio Mumbai, can be found at Melbourne Zoo; Amanda Levete of AL_A’s MPavilion 2015 is in Docklands Park, and Sean Godsell’s MPavilion 2014 now sits within the grounds of the Hellenic Museum.